mebusy/notes/dev_notes/docker_without_desktop.md

     }
     ```
 3. `brew install colima`
-4. `colima start --mount /Volumes/WORK:w`
+4. `colima start --network-address --mount /Volumes/WORK:w`
+    - this is very important
+    - mechanism for OSX , it asks for an admin pwd to be able to work.
-    - this is very important, you must make some Volumn writable which you want to mount
+    - and you must make some Volumn writable which you want to mount

 After the initial run above, you can use `colima start` or use `colima start -e` to edit the configuration file.
 Run `colima status` at any time to check Colima’s status.